Diverse Subset Selection via Norm-Based Sampling and Orthogonality

 The findings suggest that incorporating the norm criterion and Gram-Schmidt algorithm is advantageous particularly for higher budgets.
-Overall, even though we enhance performance with extremely small labeled sets, there is still a significant drop in performance compared to the more than 90\% accuracy achieved with the full dataset in this setting.
+Overall, even though we enhance performance with extremely small labeled sets, there is still a significant drop in performance compared to the more than 90\% accuracy achieved with the full dataset.
 Thus, although we improve over the state-of-the-art, there is still room for improvement.

 \cref{tab:avg_fs} summarizes the average accuracy results across all datasets in the fully-supervised setting, averaged over all subset sizes.
 The results demonstrate that incorporating the norm-based criterion consistently enhances performance.
 In all tested cases, except for TinyImageNet, applying the norm criterion alongside baseline methods yields the highest average accuracy.
 Moreover, the performance degradation is minimal, with the largest difference being only 0.03.
 In contrast, the smallest observed improvement is 0.27 for CIFAR-100, with even larger gains achieved for other datasets, highlighting the substantial benefits of the norm-based criterion.